hyaku-dl/shonen-magazine-pocket/docs/README.md

 ---

 <h4 align="center">
-A no-nonsense, simple and easy to use scraper for <a target="_blank" href="https://pocket.shonenmagazine.com">Shonen Magazine Pocket Scraper</a>
+A no-nonsense, simple and easy to use scraper for <a target="_blank" href="https://pocket.shonenmagazine.com">Shonen Magazine Pocket</a>
 </h4>

 ---